About Us – The Yum List®

 Twenty-five years as an ex-pat and 30 years of global travel have given her taste buds worldly cultivation.
 She loves the freshness of Thai and Vietnamese food, the rustic preparation and use of local seasonal ingredients in Italian, the care and technique that goes into French cuisine, the inventiveness of modern Australian menus and the connection of foods to geography in Latin America.
 While personally choosing to eat foods that are healthy for herself and for the environment she will try anything within reason.
 She has a weakness for hearty bread, artisan coffee and fine wine (she is a bit of a fuss).

 No longer in her backpacker years, her taste for luxury accommodation and spa treatments continues to grow.
 While she enjoys the facilities and services of 5-star accommodation, boutique hotels are her preference for stays.
 She admires hoteliers who honour the local area by maintaining connections to the community in staffing, architecture, services and culture.
-Socially responsible organisations looking to make minimal, if not beneficial, impact on their surroundings are held in high esteem.
+Socially responsible organisations looking to make beneficial impact on their surroundings are held in high esteem.